What Webb will observe

 Much later, the Hubble Space Telescope observed galaxies in "

-Webb will be able to explore even further and deepen our understanding of how earlier galaxies evolved through time.
+Webb will explore even further and deepen our understanding of how earlier galaxies evolved through time.

-Webb's instruments will also be able to break down galaxies' light to study the elements and processes that fuelled their formation and activity.
-Scientists will investigate some of the most puzzling parts of galaxies such as central supermassive black holes and the mysterious dark matter that seems to permeate space without emitting any light.
+Webb's instruments are designed to break down galaxies' light to study the elements and processes that fuelled their formation and activity.
+Thanks to data gathered by Webb, scientists are investigating some of the most puzzling parts of galaxies such as central supermassive black holes and the mysterious dark matter that seems to permeate space without emitting any light.

-A Canadian team, led by Dr. Chris Willott from the National Research Council Canada's Herzberg Astronomy and Astrophysics Research Centre, is responsible for the CAnadian NIRISS Unbiased Cluster Survey (CANUCS) program, which will study some very early galaxies and galaxy clusters using the Canadian-built Webb instrument NIRISS.
+A Canadian team, led by Dr. Chris Willott from the National Research Council Canada's Herzberg Astronomy and Astrophysics Research Centre, is responsible for the CAnadian NIRISS Unbiased Cluster Survey (CANUCS) program, aiming to study some very early galaxies and galaxy clusters using the Canadian-built Webb instrument NIRISS.

 - About the James Webb Space Telescope